 The father’s role differs not only with the age of the child but also with their gender.
 Most parenting requirements are the same for a girl and a boy, but a father needs to understand the subtle changes that he needs to make.
 For boys, their dad is a role model while for a girl he is a superhero who will influence her self-esteem and sense of identity.

-Let us first tell you that there is no way to be a good or a bad father.
 Your family is unique and so are the circumstances in which you nurture your children.
 However, there are certain positive traits which can’t be missed in fathers:

 1. Show both sides of the coin: